-A non-refundable fee of R700 per student is payable at the time of submitting an application for admission.
-This is to cover administration costs.
+A non-refundable fee of R750 per student is payable at the time of submitting an application for admission.
+Your Online Application Form will request proof of payment.
+This fee is to cover administration costs.
 For EFT payments our banking details are Standard Bank, Musgrave, Branch Code 042626, Account No 051273195.

 The fee must accompany a Contract of Enrolment in favour of the school which is required to be signed and initialled by both parents or guardians, or, in the case of one parent/guardian, the parent/guardian and an acceptable surety.
 Full contact details, as provided for on the form, must be completed by both signatories.